This is a gear review of the best hiking shirts of 2025.

 Moisture Control

-It is important to choose a hiking shirt with moisture wicking technology, and it is helpful if the fabric is quick drying.
-While hiking and backpacking your will sweat or find yourself hiking in humid environments from time to time.
+It is important to choose a hiking shirt with moisture-wicking technology, and it is helpful if the fabric is quick drying.
+While hiking and backpacking you will sweat or find yourself hiking in humid environments from time to time.
 The ability to move moisture away from the skin to the outer layer will assist in evaporation.
 While wicking of moisture doesn’t quite happen as well as some people expect some fabrics do a better job than others.
 Generally, light fabric synthetics do a very good job at moisture management.
 Merino is also good but only to a point.

 Breathability